bullno1/libs/tests/bserial/README.md

 The nature of hashmap is such that the write path and the read path have totally different code due to hashing.
 We cannot quite use the same code for both reading and writing.
-However, the record serialization can still be reused.
+However, the entry serialization code can still be shared.